BenjaminKarasik28/Post-It-App/README.md

 - Create / View / Delete comment (comment)

 - Create / View / Update profile (profile)

-A README.md file with:

-...
-Explanations of the technologies used.

-...
-A couple of paragraphs about the general approach you took.

 [home_page]: https://github.com/BenjaminKarasik28/S1-Project-1/blob/qc/image/home_page.png "home page 1"